 Pathogens can be tested for their resistance to particular antimicrobials.
 Isolates with similar resistance categories are grouped together.
-AMR profiling is often done at hospital and private laboratories, as it is important for patient care (i.e., to avoid treating patients with antibiotics that the pathogens causing the disease are resistant to, thereby prolonging illness).
+AMR profiling is often done at hospital and private laboratories, as it is important for patient care (i.e., to avoid treating patients with antibiotics that the pathogens causing the pathogens causing the disease are resistant to, thereby prolonging illness).

 Whole Genome Sequencing (WGS)

 Whole genome sequencing (WGS) is a laboratory process that determines the complete genetic (DNA or RNA) sequence of an organism (e.g., bacterium or virus).
 Different analytical (bioinformatics) methods will then be employed to determine the relatedness between different isolates using these sequences.
-Within the context of an outbreak investigation, isolates that are more closely related to each other may have come from the same source (e.g., contaminated food product), while isolates that are not closely related to each other are less likely to have originated from the same source.
-In 2017, the National Microbiology Laboratory (NML) initiated a transition to WGS, the current “gold standard” method for comparing the genetic profiles of most foodborne bacterial pathogens in Canada.
+Within the context of an outbreak investigation, isolates that are more closely related to each other are more likely to have come from the same source (e.g., a contaminated food product), while isolates that are not closely related to each other are less likely to have originated from the same source.
+In 2017, the National Microbiology Laboratory (NML) initiated a transition to WGS, the current “gold standard” method for comparing the genetic profiles of foodborne bacterial pathogens in Canada.
 At the national level, WGS is currently being performed routinely for all isolates of Listeria, Salmonella, E.coli and Shigella.

 Laboratory surveillance programs